markosski/eventdriven/README.md

 ![alt text](docs/system_diagram.png)

-## Start All Services Without Containers
+## Start All Services Without Containers (preferred)

-This will start only containerized Kafka cluster.
-Web UI will be availabe at `localhost:9000`.
+This will start only containerized Kafka cluster and Zipkin.

 `sbt assembly`

 `docker-compose -f zk-single-kafka-single.yml up`

 `./start_all.sh`

+    Ensure you have `opentelemetry-javaagent.jar` downloaded in project directory.

 ## Start All Services Using Containers